Seagather/Marshal-Pundit-Reviews/README.md

 # Testing

 Throughout the development process of this project, Chrome DevTools was used for testing variations and simulation of mobile devices.
+The Database Creation with MongoDB Atlas and Heroku deployment was very easy because I followed the well implemented course in code institute module.
 To validated my Flask pages, I opened each page and right-click to select the - **View Page Source** - option (on Chrome), then copy the populated code and paste into Markup Validator.
 This was necessary to avoid all errors and warnings related to Jinja templates syntax as they are not recognised by the HTML validator.